 - Guadalupe Church

-Boni is a well-known drop-off station for commuters because it is near landmarks like the Rizal Technological University and SM Light Residences.
+Boni is a well-known drop-off station for commuters.
+It is near landmarks like the Rizal Technological University and SM Light Residences.

 - Robinson’s Forum

 - Victor Potenciano Medical Center

 - Paragon Plaza

 - Rizal Technological University

 Shaw Boulevard is considered the Central Terminal.
 It is the only station that has two tracks.
 It is the drop-off station for commuters who are heading to Ortigas Center and Greenfield District.